How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

-The error is common in WordPress and may occur due to a plugin or incorrect settings.
-It causes WordPress users to be locked out, which is an extremely frustrating situation.
+It causes WordPress users to be locked out, which is an extremely frustrating situation if your the admin of the website.

 So let’s get started!